So, do I, or do I not, use PVC pipe to plumb my compressed air?

 Yes, you lose air when the tube pops, but there is no real safety issue with using P.E. tube that is rated for industrial air pressures.

-Next, and way down on the list, but sometimes necessary due to the relative low cost and the large pipe diameters available for air mains, is black pipe.
+Next, and way down on the list, but sometimes necessary due to the relative low cost and the large pipe diameters available for air mains, is black pipe for air lines.
 It has drawbacks including difficult installation and the generation of rust and debris inside the pipe as time goes on, but black pipe has its proponents too.

 All of these air-line plumbing products are discussed at length on the various pages of this website.